gondsm/mrgs_compression_benchmark/README.md

 ### Motivation

-This work was done in the context of my M.Sc. project, which involves exploring the optimization of inter-robot communication during SLAM mission.
+This work was done in the context of my M.Sc. project, which involves exploring the optimization of inter-robot communication during a SLAM mission.
 In order to determine if compression was a viable solution, and which technique worked the best, I've created this tool.

 ### pull_dependencies.sh